 There are only five ingredients in this bright orange dip, but each one of them brings something unique to the table, from the smoky North African harissa spice and the nutty tahini paste to the natural sweetness of the carrots.
 If you’re looking for a creative way to eat more veggies, this recipe should definitely be on your list.

 Unlike most pesto, this one contains no oil or dairy.
-Instead, it gets its richness from healthier sources like cashews, pine nuts, and nutritional yeast, while plenty of fresh herbs and lemon make sure it still tastes bright and fresh.
+Instead, it gets its richness from cashews, pine nuts, and nutritional yeast, while plenty of fresh herbs and lemon make sure it still tastes bright and fresh.
 Even if you’re not vegan, you may prefer this to your regular store-bought sauce.

 There are a million and a half black bean burger recipes out there, but the addition of pumpkin purée makes these just a bit more special.
 The full cup of oats in the mix makes sure you aren’t going to go hungry after chowing down one of these for lunch, and as a bonus, these are egg- and dairy-free, making them ideal for vegans.